Hans Mayer: Life

-Hans Mayer was born in an upper-class Jewish family.
+Mayer was born in an upper-class Jewish family.
 He was influenced in his youth by the writings of Georg Lukács and Karl Marx.
 He was a socialist.

-He studied jurisprudence, political science, history and philosophy in Cologne, Bonn and Berlin and received his doctorate in 1930 with a thesis titled "Die Krise der deutschen Staatslehre" (The Crisis of German Political Science).
-At the same time, he joined the SPD and worked on the magazine Der Rote Kämpfer (The Red Fighter).
-In 1931, he moved to the SAPD, which expelled him again one year later because of his sympathy for the KPD-O. Since he was a Jew and a Marxist and therefore banned from his profession in July 1933, he fled in August 1933 to France, where he worked for a short time as the chief editor of the Die Neue Welt ('The New World'), which was the daily newspaper of the Alsatian KPO.
-In 1934, Hans Mayer had to flee to Geneva where he worked at the Graduate Institute of International Studies.
+Mayer studied jurisprudence, political science, history and philosophy in Cologne, Bonn and Berlin and received his doctorate in 1930 with a thesis titled Die Krise der deutschen Staatslehre.
+At the same time, he joined the SPD and worked on the magazine Der Rote Kämpfer.
+In 1931, he moved to the SAPD, which expelled him again one year later because of his sympathy for the KPD-O. Since he was a Jew and a Marxist and therefore banned from his profession in July 1933, he fled in August 1933 to France, where he worked for a short time as the chief editor of the Die Neue Welt, which was the daily newspaper of the Alsatian KPO.
+In 1934, Mayer had to flee to Geneva where he worked at the Graduate Institute of International Studies.
 Here, he received jobs from Hans Kelsen and Max Horkheimer as a social researcher.
 He left the KPD-O in 1935.
 Carl Jacob Burckhardt influenced his literary orientation during this time.

-From 1937 to 1939, Mayer was a member of the Collège de Sociologie, founded by Georges Bataille, Michel Leiris and Roger Caillois in 1937.
-There he held a lecture about the secret political societies in German Romanticism and demonstrated how these secret societies already anticipated Nazi symbolism.
-Other exiles at the Collège were Walter Benjamin and Paul L. Landsberg.
+From 1937 to 1939, Mayer was a member of the College of Sociology, founded by Georges Bataille, Michel Leiris and Roger Caillois in 1937.
+There, he held a lecture about the secret political societies in German Romanticism and demonstrated how these secret societies already anticipated Nazi symbolism.
+Other exiles at the College were Walter Benjamin and Paul L. Landsberg.

 After the end of the war, he returned to Germany in 1945.
 The Americans made him the cultural editor of the German news agency, DENA, the predecessor of the DPA, and later the chief political editor of Radio Frankfurt.

 In 1948, he and his friend Stephan Hermlin, went to the Soviet occupation zone.
 In Leipzig he accepted a professorship for literary studies and became an influential critic of the new German literature.
 It was possible for him to cross between the East German and the West German world.
 In the East, he worked through his lectures and discussion circles, and in West Germany he was a welcome guest at meetings of Group 47.
 He was also in contact with Bertolt Brecht during this time.

-His relationship with those in power in the GDR was characterized by more friction as of 1956.
-He resigned in 1963 and did not return to the GDR after a visit to a publisher in Tübingen.
+His relationship with those in power in East Germany was characterized by more friction as of 1956.
+He resigned in 1963 and did not return to East Germany after a visit to a publisher in Tübingen.
 In 1965, he was appointed to a newly created chair for German literature at the University of Hannover.
 He held this chair until his retirement in 1973.
 After that, he lived in Tübingen as an honorary professor.
 As he grew older, he lost his eyesight, but he was still able to dictate his texts.
 For that reason, his publications extend well into his old age.